FemaleCartman/P1-SportsWebpage/README.md

 ## Deployment

 I have deployed the project on github pages.
-The procedure is here:
+The procedure follows: